Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/BLE/BLE - PWM over BLE UART.rst

 |image10|

 Using the color selection wheel, saturation, and brightness sliders, choose a desired color and click select to send the RGB values to the board.
 You should see the RGB LED change to the matching color.

 |image11|

 Code Reference
 --------------

-The RGB values are sent as three consecutive bytes prefixed by “!C” characters.
-The “!” exclamation mark is used to indicate that the following data is a command, and the “C” character is used to indicate that the data is RGB values.
-The received UART message is checked in the callback function for “!C” first, otherwise it is treated as a regular message and printed to the serial terminal.
+The RGB values are sent as three consecutive bytes prefixed by "!C" characters.
+The "!" exclamation mark is used to indicate that the following data is a command, and the "C" character is used to indicate that the data is RGB values.
+The received UART message is checked in the callback function for "!C" first, otherwise it is treated as a regular message and printed to the serial terminal.

 .. |image01| image:: ../../../../_static/amebad/Example_Guides/BLE/BLE_PWM_over_BLE_UART/image01.png
    :width:  1383 px